luisdiogo2071317/azure-docs.pt-pt/articles/azure-stack/user/azure-stack-quick-create-vm-windows-cli.md

 ---
-title: Criar uma máquina virtual do Windows na pilha do Azure utilizando a CLI do Azure | Microsoft Docs
+title: Criar uma máquina virtual do Windows no Azure Stack com a CLI do Azure | Documentos da Microsoft
-description: Saiba como criar uma VM do Windows na pilha do Azure utilizando a CLI do Azure
+description: Saiba como criar uma VM do Windows no Azure Stack com a CLI do Azure
 services: azure-stack
 documentationcenter: ''
 author: mattbriggs